OctopusDeploy/blog/blog/2022-10/new-devops-performance-clusters/index.md

  3. Change failure rate
  3. Mean time to recovery

-In 2018, DORA added a new metric for *availability*.
+In 2018, DORA added a new metric for *availability*, to measure the operational performance of an organization.
 They later changed this to *reliability*.

 You could measure software delivery performance with the original 4 metrics, but using all 5 lets you measure software delivery *and operational* performance, often shortened to *SDO performance*.

 Performing well against all 5 measures drives organizational performance.
 The organization is more likely to achieve its goals where teams excel in these metrics.
+Operational performance also enables the relationship between software delivery performance and organizational outcomes.

 ## Clusters